 These two aspects are also things that I personally think young people need to solve very much.

-For the time being, I think of the following 15 Inspirational Books and Self Help Books for Teens, most of which are practical books.
+For the time being, I think of the following 25 best self-improvement books for young adults, most of which are practical books.

 In the future, I will iterate this series again.
 I hope you can give me a thumbs up and support me, otherwise, I may not be able to find it next time.